streamr-dev/brubeck-rewards/README.md

 ## Usage

-1. Deploy the contract (argument = address of the token to distribute)
+1. Deploy the contract, argument = address of the token to distribute
 1. Send distributed tokens into contract
 1. Send native token into the contract (stipends to recipients so that they can transfer the token forward)
-1. Call send with the intended targets' addresses and amounts
+1. Call send, arguments = (array of the intended targets' addresses, respective array of token wei amounts)
+1. Call withdrawAll to return any extra tokens and native tokens to the deployer

 ## Costs